The Roots of Progress Institute

 We need a new way forward.
 We need a systematic study of progress, so we can understand what is needed to keep progress going.
 We also need to advocate for progress.
 We need a progress movement that both explains and champions these ideas and puts forth a vision that inspires us to build.

-A two-day event to connect people & ideas in the progress movement
+A four-day event to connect people & ideas in the progress movement

 Meet great people • Catalyze new projects • Share ideas • Be energized & inspired